Club: Wolverhampton Wanderers FC | Opening: 1889 | Capacity: 31,700 seats

 History and description

-Wolves moved into Molineux Stadium in 1889, having played at various grounds in the previous decade.
+Wolves moved into Molineux Stadium in 1889, having played at various grounds in the first decade of their existence.

-On the 7th of September 1889, Molineux was the site of the first ever league game in English history, in which Wolves beat Notts County 2-0.
+Molineux was the site of the first ever league game played in English history.
+On 7 September 1889 Wolves beat Notts County 2-0.

-In 1923, Wolves were able to buy the ground, and soon after started building a new main stand, the Waterloo Road Stand, which had been designed by Archibald Leitch.
+In 1923, Wolves were able to buy the ground the stadium stood on, and soon after started building a new main stand, the Waterloo Road Stand, which had been designed by Archibald Leitch.

 In 1939, Molineux recorded its highest attendance when 61,315 fans saw Wolves play Liverpool in an FA Cup match.